519401113/deeplearning-finalPJ/README.md

 python train_with_pretrained.py
 python train_frozen.py
 ```
-running these commands to get a pretrained resnet, a classfier of Cifar10 with pretrained resnet and a baseline classfier with no-pretrained resnet
+Running these commands to get a pretrained resnet, a classfier of Cifar10 with pretrained resnet and a baseline classfier with no-pretrained resnet.
+### result
+We pretrain the resnet encoder on Cifar10 training set.
+30.1% acc with no-pretrained resnet and 41.3% acc with pretrained resnet

 ## P3 NeRF
 ### Code Base